 Smoking After a Tooth Extraction.
 Whether you have just found out that you’re in need of extraction or you’ve just arrived home after the surgery, there are a few things you need to know.

 First and foremost, there are several things that you should not do for proper tooth extraction aftercare and there are several things you should do.
-Since the things you should not do could cause a greater threat and a longer healing time, we’ll discuss those first.
+Since the things you should not do could cause a greater threat and a longer healing time.

 Causes of Tooth Extraction